GIScience/openrouteservice/docs/run-instance/data.md

 # Data
-openrouteservice makes use of public open-source data.
+Openrouteservice makes use of public open-source data.
 To generate the best routes, a number of different datasets are used.

 ## Base Data
 The base data used for the road network and related information (road type, access restrictions etc.) is [OpenStreetMap](https://openstreetmap.org) (OSM).
 This dataset is a free and open dataset that can be edited by anyone.